stanimirgeorgiev/react-redux-saga-router-template/README.md

-# Simple app for Teaching: React, Redux and Redux-Saga aproach of building simple app.
+# Simple app for Teaching: React, Redux and Redux-Saga building simple app.
 This is a simple test app which will implement some of the features included in React, Redux, Redux-Saga in one simple app.

 The documentation for the react: